 Pulling the Agent Image

-Pull the version of the Agent image that corresponds to the JS7 release in use:
+Pull the version of the Agent image that corresponds to the JS7 release in use, for example:

 Running the Agent Container

-After pulling the Agent image you can run the container with a number of options like this:
+After pulling the Agent image you can run the container with a number of options such as:

---userInside the container the Agent is operated for the user account
+--env=RUN_JS_USER_IDInside the container the Agent is operated with the

-jobscheduler.
-In order to access e.g. log files created by the Agent that are mounted to the Docker host it is recommended that you map the account that is starting the container to the
+jobscheduleruser account.
+In order to access files created by the Agent such as log files, and which are mounted to the Docker host, it is recommended that you map the account that is starting the container to the

 jobscheduleraccount inside the container.
 The